 When you have been injured in a public place such as a supermarket or playground and your injury was caused by the negligence of the party responsible for the public place, you may be able to seek compensation.
 A public place injury claim is made against the negligent party’s insurance provider.

 A claim for compensation must be made by way of official Notice of Claim served on the party you believe to be at fault within nine months of the injury, or within one month of consulting a solicitor about your claim, whichever is first.

 Depending on your accident and injuries, there may also be other time limits in place and relevant factors to adhere to.
 This is why early legal advice is vital to ensure your claim progresses smoothly and you are not barred from seeking appropriate compensation.

-For minors, the obligation to serve the other party with a Notice of Claim begins when the child turns 18, however a parent or guardian may do this on behalf of the minor before they turn 18.
+For minors, the obligation to serve the other party with a Notice of Claim begins when the child turns 18.
+That is, the relevant statutory time limit commences when a person turns 18.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.

 No win, no fee sounds like a no-brainer but there are some things to look out for.
 Get the full rundown and make sure you avoid any risks.

 Find out the difference between 'no win, no fee' legal services and pro bono / Legal Aid cases.
 When you pay and when you don't pay with 'no win, no fee'.